 Insurance coverage plays a key part in protecting your business.
-When you want to take measures to prevent problems with your intellectual property, you need the right type of policy.
-When your company invents and develops products, you need patent insurance to limit the risk of financial loss due to challenges from competitors or to protect yourself from outside interest in your item or process.
+If you want to take measures to prevent problems with your intellectual property, you need the right type of policy.
+When your company invents and develops products, you need patent insurance to limit the risk of financial loss due to challenges from competitors or to protect yourself from outsider interest in your item or process.

 What is Patent Insurance?

 When you take out a patent, it means you own the intellectual rights to a specific product or process.
 For example, your company may take out a patent on the design for a new device or the process to make a food item for consumers.

 But just because you’ve got a patent on a product or process doesn’t mean the competition will always play by the rules.
 So what do you do if a competitor is trying to beat you at your own game by infringing on your patent?

 Patent insurance is a form of intellectual property insurance designed to protect your business from financial loss when you must take a third party to court due to infringement on a process or product your company developed and patented.

 Types of Patent Coverage